-It took centuries for the construction that started in 1383 to be finally completed, the violent attacks of the Ottoman and Tatar armies destroying or at least delaying substantially the process.
-In the end, the church was finalized in 1477, but at a smaller scale given the scarce resources and the constant threat of a new attack against Brasov.
+It took centuries for the construction that started in 1383 to be finally completed as the violent attacks of the Ottoman and Tatar armies destroyed or at least delayed substantially the process.
+In the end, the church was finalized in 1477 but on a smaller scale given the scarce resources and the constant threat of a new attack against Brasov.

 The thematic exhibitions from the southern and northern towers will guide through the history of the church and the life of Johannes Honterus.
 Here, you will also find the beautiful old funeral stones of senators and judges that were once buried inside the church.

-We do recommend you book in time your stay in Brasov.
-If you’re looking for a lovely guest house located in the Old Town, we recommend Villa Katharina, Casa Rozelor and The Pines Boutique Villa, but also the boutique hotels Bella Muzica and Antler.
+We do recommend you book in advance your stay in Brasov.
+If you’re looking for a lovely guest house located in the Old Town, we recommend Villa Katharina, Casa Rozelor, and The Pines Boutique Villa but also the boutique hotels Bella Muzica and Antler.

 Visit the Black Church from Brasov during the summer when once or twice a week the church organizes organ concerts.

 The church is closed for visitors on Monday.

 For the visiting schedule, check www.honterusgemeinde.ro